-- Simply you crop up in the narcissist mind if they think of you they may come and hoover.
+- Simply you crop up in the narcissist’s mind if they think of you, they may come and hoover.

 Please remember they do not want you back because they regret, love or miss you.
 All they miss is what you did for them.
 It’s all about them.

-If you look happy and content, they are likely to try and get an emotional reaction out of you or try to get back together with phrases like “ You’ve changed, you’re like the person I first met “ remember yes you have and yes you are because they destroyed everything about you because you didn’t know they were pathological manipulators.
+If you look happy and content, they are likely to feel envy, then try and get an emotional reaction out of you or try to get back together with phrases like “ You’ve changed, you’re like the person I first met “ remember yes, you have, and yes you are because they destroyed everything about you because you didn’t know they were pathological manipulators.
 Now you do.
 Stay strong, and don’t let them in again.
-They rely on the trauma bond they made with you, to reduce the risk follow all the above advice, limit all contact keep it to the point and about children only.
+They rely on the trauma bond they made with you, to reduce the risk, follow all the above advice, limit all contact, keep it to the point and be about children only.

-If you have any evidence of their damaging behaviour towards you, they are also less likely as they’ll not want this getting out and ruining the false self that they show everyone else.
+If you have any evidence of their damaging behaviour towards you, they are also less likely to hoover, as they’ll not want this getting out and ruining the false self that they show everyone else.
 Narcissists fear exposure, why they gaslight and never give closure.

 Stay strong and stay safe.